Usage#

 # 1. read csv with Pandas

-df = pd.read_csv("demo_force_data.csv")
+df = pd.read_csv("samples/demo_force_data.csv")

 # 2. converting to before record